Metal Profile: Iridium

 After hearing about the properties of the new element, he acquired some iridium-containing metal from Tennant's colleague William Wollaston and began producing the first iridium-tipped gold pens.

 In the second half of the 19th century, the British firm Johnson-Matthey took the lead in developing and marketing iridium-platinum alloys.
-One of the initial uses of which was in Witworth cannons, which saw during the American Civil War.
+One of the initial uses of which was in Witworth cannons, which saw action during the American Civil War.

 Prior to the introduction of iridium alloys, cannon vent pieces, which held the cannon's ignition, were notorious for deformation as a result of repeated ignition and high combustion temperatures.
 It was claimed that vent pieces made of iridium-containing alloys held their shape and form for over 3000 charges.